-Although the costs of education are cited as a barrier for those who are not attending (and who tend to be older), the overall attendance rate for children in the lower income quintiles is not significantly lower than those in the wealthier quintiles.
+Although the costs of education are cited as a barrier to attendance, the overall attendance rate for children in the lower income quintiles is not significantly lower than those in the wealthier quintiles.

-Attendanceratesalonedonotcapture the regularity of children's school attendance or their progress through school.
+Attendance rates alone do not capture the regularity of children's school attendance or their progress through school.
 Research has shown that children from more disadvantaged backgrounds - with limited economic resources, lower levels of parental education, or who have lost their mother - are more prone to dropping out or progressing more slowly than their more advantaged peers.
-Racial inequalities in school advancement remain strong.5 Similarly, school attendance rates tell us nothing about the quality of teaching and learning.6 Inequalities in learning outcomes are explored through standardised tests such as those used in the international SAQMEC,7 TIMMS and PIRLS8 studies, and the DBE's Annual National Assessments.9
+Racial inequalities in school advancement remain strong.5 Similarly, school attendance rates tell us nothing about the quality of teaching and learning.6 Inequalities in learning outcomes are explored through standardised tests such as those used in the international SAQMEC,7 TIMMS and PIRLS8 studies.
+The DBE's Annual National Assessments[°] have been discontinued.

-Figure 4b: Reported attendance at an educational institution, by age and sex, 2017
+Figure 5b: Reported attendance at an educational institution, by age and sex, 2017

-Source: Statistics South Africa (2018) General Household Survey 2002; General Household Survey 2017.
-Pretoria: StatsSA.
+Source: Statistics South Africa (2019) General Household Survey 2018.
+Pretoria: Stats SA.
+Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.